Tim Brakefield, Ocularist

 How long does an ocular prosthesis last?

 Most people will need a replacement anywhere from 3-5 years.
-Sockets tissue can change over time causing movement, lid drooping, and poor fitting of prosthesis.
+Socket tissue can change over time causing movement, lid drooping, and poor fitting of the prosthesis.
 Replacement of shells is also recommended for the same time frame.
 Shrinking of the eye or settling of the tissue can cause the same effects.

 How often should a prosthetic eye be polished?